Takaya-Yamazato/IEEE-ComSoc-Tokyo-Joint-Chapter/src/pages/blog/2026-05-18-INFOCOM-GenAINet-Workshop.md

 For more details about INFOCOM 2026 and GenAINet, please visit the official website at [https://infocom2026.ieee-infocom.org/](https://infocom2026.ieee-infocom.org/).

 **General Co-Chairs:**
 - Tomoaki Ohtsuki (Keio University, Japan).
-Email: ohtsuki@keio.jp
 - Zhu Han (University of Houston, USA).
-Email: zhan2@central.uh.edu
 - Octavia Dobre (Memorial University, Canada).
-Email: odobre@mun.ca

 **Scope and Topics of the Workshop:**